AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-text-formatting/c-text-formatting.md

 >[!NOTE]
 >
 >In addition to the differences listed elsewhere, `text=` produces subtle differences in the rendered text when compared with `textPs=`.
 For example, underlines do not have the same thickness and position and synthesized italics are rendered at a slightly different angle.
-If text does not fit into the available space, `text=` may partially crop the last line, while `textPs=` will only render complete lines.
+If text does not fit into the available space, `text=` may partially crop the last line, while `textPs=` only renders complete lines.

 All text commands accept formatted text based on a subset of the RTF (Rich Text Format) specification.
 Each text layer may specify a different text command.